 Being not in an uptrend and facing resistance around the upper range, there would not be a continuous increase in Delta and Gamma.
 The IV Chart facing resistance at the top lowers down the premiums of options.

-Thereby, Theta, which decreases the option’s value when it approaches expiry, would overpower Delta and Gamma effect.
+Thereby, Theta, which decreases the option’s value when it approaches expiry, would overpower Delta and Gamma effects.
 The decreasing IV, a good Theta, and an upper range resistance made Call writings (selling at a higher premium level and buying at a lower premium later) a good cause.

 Similarly, when TCS came near about 1930 odd levels Put writings made a good case.